Accretion, Evaporation and Superradiance Phase Diagram of (Primordial) Black Holes and $10^{-21}-10^{21}$ eV Scalar, Vector, Tensor Fields

 In the presence of self-interaction, superradiance condition can be expressed as \cite{Yoshino:2012kn,SRcond,SRcond1,SRreview} (see also \cite{Babichev:2016bxi,spin2SR,Poddar:2019zoe})

 where $N_{m}$ being the occupation number

 where the prefactor is obtained via numerical analysis, $\sim5$, in Ref. \cite{Yoshino:2012kn}.

 If BH is spinning fast and superradiance is not observed, then one option is that there is no such particle in the corresponding mass range.
 The other option for the non-observation of the superradiance could be self (and/or external) interactions.
 The growing self-interactions with decreasing decay constant $f_a$, could prevent the BH from superradiance.
-In such a case, one can derive limits on the decay constant of the axion as in Figure \ref{figselfinteraction}.
+In such a case, one can derive limits on the decay constant of the axion (or vector or spin-2) as in top panel of Figure \ref{figselfinteractionenergydensityscalar} (\ref{figselfinteractionenergydensityvector} or \ref{figselfinteractionenergydensitytensor}).
 A more in depth study is performed in \cite{Baryakhtar:2020gao} that the bounds on the self-interaction can be derived via interactions of different energy levels.

-{\bf Standard Model Bosons \& Higgs Self-Coupling.} As the mass of the BH decreases, its horizon size decreases and the mass of the probed boson masses increase.
+{\bf Standard Model and Beyond Bosons \& Higgs Self-Coupling.} As the mass of the BH decreases, its horizon size decreases and the mass of the probed boson masses increase.
 Lightest massive particles in the Standard Model (SM) are neutrinos and leptons, which are fermions.
 Lightest bosons of Standard Model are mesons and massive electroweak bosons.
 Black holes lighter than $10^{15} \, {\rm grams}= 10^{-18} M_\odot$ can probe $10^{8} \, {\rm eV}$, pions \cite{Ferraz:2020zgi} and heavier bosons ($K, D, B, \eta, \, \eta', \, \eta_c, \eta_b$) \cite{ParticleDataGroup:2022pth}.
-If there exist black holes lighter than $10^{11} {\rm grams}=10^{-22}M_\odot$, they can probe $10^{12} \, {\rm eV}$ and heavier bosons, including electroweak bosons and Higgs field.
+If there exist black holes lighter than $10^{11} {\rm grams}=10^{-22}M_\odot$, they can probe $10^{12} \, {\rm eV}$ and heavier bosons, including electroweak vector bosons and Higgs field.
 Note that in SM only electrons, protons, neutrinos and photons can stay stable for long periods, hence those particles decay in their dominant channels, typically producing gamma-ray photons and neutrinos.
 Producing such unstable SM and beyond particles requires the superradiance rates to be faster than decay rate ($\Gamma_{SR} > \Gamma_{decay}$), where balance law is given by

 In colliders, the Higgs particle lifetime is measured as $1/ \Gamma(H)\sim 1.6 \cdot 10^{-22} \, {\rm sec}$.
 The lifetime (inverse decay rates) of the mesons \cite{ParticleDataGroup:2022pth} vary, typically in the range $10^{-25}-10^{-8} \; {\rm sec}$.
 For pion and meson production, i.e. the superradiance rate to be faster than the decay rate, black holes spinning faster than about 0.15 needed; and for the Higgs production, black holes spinning larger than about 0.7 needed.
 However, Higgs self-interactions can also prevent superradiance.
 Even if such particles are produced, when superradiance slows down or stops, these particles decay via their dominant channels and produce light stable particles such as neutrinos and high energy photons.